 Checking your super statement

-Getting your annual super statement is a great
+Checking your annual super statement can make a

 Whether you receive your statement by post, online or in an

-Keep all your statements in a safe place so you can keep track of your super and have your fund's contact details handy if you
+Keep all your statements together in a safe place so it's easier

+to keep track of your super, and have your fund's contact details

-Check the following details to see if you need to make any
+Check the following to see if you need to make any changes:

 - Personal details - Make sure your address and